-Button Usage n-{= Lay out and align nodes according to the order they are connected. × Toggle the designer window between normal and full-screen layout. Ŵ Remove the selected node.
-Note that the Start entry point cannot be deleted.
+Button Usage -8 • Lay out and align nodes according to the order they are connected. × Toggle the designer window between normal and full-screen layout. 面 Remove the selected node.
+The Start entry point can't be deleted.

-- 4. Using the Filter bar, find and then drag the following nodes from the Components panel into the designer area: - Zero Page Login Collector node to check whether the agent credentials are provided in the incoming authentication request and use their values in the following nodes.
+4. Using the Filter bar, find and then drag the following nodes from the Components panel into the designer area:

-This node is required for compatibility with Java agent and Web agent.
+• Zero Page Login Collector C node to check whether the agent credentials are provided in the incoming authentication request and use their values in the following nodes.

-• Page of node to collect the agent credentials if they are not provided in the incoming authentication request and use their values in the following nodes.
+This node is required for compatibility with Java Agent and Web Agent.

-∘ Agent Data Store Decision on node to verify that the agent credentials match the registered Web Agent profile.
+- Page C node to collect the agent credentials if they aren't provided in the incoming authentication request and use their values in the following nodes. - Agent Data Store Decision C node to verify that the agent credentials match the registered Web Agent profile.